-- You entered an amount other than zero on line 19 and - You had any items of income or deductions based on adjusted gross income and listed on page 4 in the instructions for line 5 of Schedule B.
+You entered an amount other than zero on line 19, and

+You had any items of income or deductions based on adjusted gross income which are listed in the instructions for line 5 of Schedule B on page 6.

-If you may not use the amount from line 20 as your adjusted gross income, figure your adjusted gross income as follows.
+If you cannot use the amount from line 20 as your adjusted gross income, figure your adjusted gross income as follows.

-- 1. Figure the adjustment to each item of income or deduction in the same manner as explained on page 4 in the instructions for line 5 of Schedule B, except do not take into account any NOL carrybacks when figuring adjusted gross income.
-Attach a computation showing how you figured the adjustments. - 2.
-Add lines 3, 4, 10, and 19 of Schedule B to the total adjustments you figured in 1 above.
-Use the result as your adjusted gross income to refigure charitable contributions.
+1. Figure the adjustment to each item of income or deduction in the same manner as explained in the instructions for line 5 of Schedule B on page 6, except do not take into account any NOL carrybacks when figuring adjusted gross income.
+Attach a computation showing how you figured the adjustments.

+2. Add lines 3, 4, 10, and 19 of Schedule B to the total adjustments you figured in (1) above.
+Use the result as your àdjusted gross income to refigure charitable contributions.

-For NOL carryover purposes, you must reduce any charitable contributions carryover to the extent that your NOL carryover on line 9 is increased by any adjustment to charitable contributions.
+For NOL carryover purposes, you must reduce any charitable contributions carryover to the extent that the NOL carryover on line 9 is increased by any adjustment to charitable contributions.